 I believe there is a huge market, and pressing need, for a new type of enlightened popular music that does not contain any harmful elements, but that would appeal to young people, and act as an antidote to the increasingly negative music, messages and images promoted by the pop music industry today.
 It occurred to me that there already existed the basis for such music in some of FTF’s songs and that with some modification it would be possible to create a new genre of music that would be universally popular and also that would encourage the enlightened thinking needed to turn our upside-down world around.

-Soon after I approached Phil with my ideas for EL-Lea-Eye-Em we began putting music to my lyrics and tunes, beginning with Funny Money, which is the first of over forty songs I have written since 2003 that I plan to release under the EL-Lea-Eye-Em umbrella.
+Soon after I approached Phil with my ideas for EL-Lea-Eye-Em we began putting music to my lyrics and tunes, beginning with Funny Money, which is the first of over sixty songs I have written since 2003 that I plan to release under the EL-Lea-Eye-Em umbrella.
 Composed after the financial crash of 2008, the lyrics were first published in my book, A Golden Age Economy, in 2013.